 Add or remove your admins from this section.
 To learn more about what is an admin, check out this article.

 Did someone leave your account and a board is left without owner?
 From this section you can assign a new owner to a board.
 You can read all about it right here.

 In this section, you are able to manage how your users sign into your monday.com account.
 We currently offer Two Factor Authentication, Google Authentication and SAML.
-You are also able to choose who is able to invite new users to your monday.com account; either admins only or everyone.
+You are also able to define which users need to login with the chosen method as well as the passpord policy for every user.

 The audit log will give you a detailed report of who logged in last, the IP address, the browser and the OS used.

 Organizations such as hospitals, doctors' offices, health plans or just any company dealing with protected health information (PHI) are required to be HIPAA-compliant.
 If you are one of those, you can unlock the HIPAA compliance in this section.
 For more information, check out this article.

 Have your team's login credentials been compromised?
 You can activate Panic Mode to make sure no one can access your monday.com account until the threat is over.